 Take the 2 1/2 hour flight from Ayers Rock Airport to Cairns, the gateway to the Great Barrier Reef and the Daintree Rainforest.
 Head to Tjapukai Aboriginal Cultural Park, just 15 minutes drive out of Cairns, and be immersed in Australia’s Aboriginal culture with authentic music, dance and storytelling.
 In the evening, stroll along Cairns Esplanade before sitting down to dinner at The Raw Prawn seafood restaurant, Tamarind at the Reef Hotel Casino or Salt House, overlooking the water.

-Head 2 1/2 hours north of Cairns by car (self-drive or on a tour) to explore the mighty World Heritage-listed Daintree Wilderness Area.
-Older than the Amazon, the Daintree rainforest is a living museum of flora and fauna dating back at least 135 million years.
+Head 2.5 hours north of Cairns by car (self-drive or on a tour) to explore the mighty World Heritage-listed Daintree Wilderness Area.
+Older than the Amazon, the Daintree Rainforest is a living museum of flora and fauna dating back at least 135 million years.
 The Daintree's incredible variety of wildlife includes more than 400 species of birds, the most famous of which is the large, flightless and endangered southern cassowary.
 And the scenery is spectacular: lush tropical rainforest meets white sandy beaches with fringing coral reefs.
 See the rainforest from horseback while you're riding along the beach, or take the Aerial Walkway to the Canopy Tower at the Daintree Discovery Centre.
 Join Walkabout Cultural Adventures or Adventure North Australia to immerse yourself in Kuku Yalanji traditions, including learning to throw a spear, mud crabbing, sampling bush foods and exploring forests and gorges through Aboriginal eyes.

 From Cairns, fly just over two hours to Brisbane, the capital of Queensland.
 Get your pulse racing by climbing to the top of the Story Bridge, which towers 80 metres (262 feet) above the river.
 It takes a couple of hours to get up and down with a tour company.
 Next head to South Bank, where you can spend the afternoon exploring the Queensland Art Gallery and Gallery of Modern Art (QAGOMA).
 Have dinner at one of Brisbane’s most awarded and innovative restaurants, Esquire.
 Make sure you book ahead to enjoy the degustation menu.